elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the term's variable is nil, abort with "_Invalid use of target, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "Invalid use of target, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`

-`If the term's type cannot be reduced to "_pointer", abort with "_You can only get the target of pointer types._" and the rider; exit.`
+`If the term's type cannot be reduced to "_pointer", abort with "You can only get the target of pointer types._" and the rider; exit.`

 `Compile the term given the rider (dereference).`